 The relaxed atmosphere of these events gives you a great opportunity to get to know each other outside of the classroom and lab.

-Each semester our department employs several students as lab assistants, graders and research assistants.
-Working closely with professors in the lab provides you with an opportunity to gain valuable experience, deepen relationships with faculty members and prepare for research in graduate school.
+Each semester our department employs more than 40 students as lab assistants, graders and research assistants.
+Working closely with professors in the lab provides you an opportunity to gain valuable experience and deepen relationships with faculty members and prepare for research in graduate school.

-Learn more about applying for a position in the Chemistry Department »
+Learn more to apply for a position in the Chemistry Department »

 Throughout the year you have many opportunities to get involved in the broader community by participating in National Chemistry Week, tutoring local high school students, and attending local ACS (American Chemical Society) meetings and events.
 You can look for upcoming opportunities in our bi-weekly Interactions student newsletter.